 Practice Nurse Network

-We also have an online forum, known as Basecamp for practice nurses, which allows you to network with your peers.
-Basecamp provides an opportunity to exchange ideas, ask questions and expand your existing knowledge and skills, which can assist you in your role.
+Basecamp is a private online forum for practice nurses, which allows you to network with your peers.
+Basecamp provides an opportunity to exchange ideas, ask questions and expand your existing knowledge and skills which can assist you in your role.
+The information remains available for future reference and can be viewed by all users.

-- emails are sent out to notify members when a new discussion/comment has been posted
+One you are invited by the moderator, you can create a username and password to log in.
+Emails are sent out to notify members when a new discussion/comment has been posted.

 Information and resources